csinva/csinva.github.io/_notes/prelim/3_ml/prelim_ml_notes.md

   - can bias the tree to favor low-cost attributes
     - ex. divide gain by the cost of the attribute
 - high variance - instability - small changes in training set will result in changes of tree model
+- lots of trees
     - *bootstrap* - a method of sampling
     - *bagging* = bootstrap aggregation - an ensemble method
         - training multiple models by randomly drawing new training data
         - bootstrap with replacement can keep the sampling size the same as the original size
     - voting
         - consensus: take the majority vote
         - average: take average of distribution of votes
             - reduces variance, better for improving more variable (unstable) models
-- random forest -uses decorrelated trees
+    - random forest - uses decorrelated trees
         - for each split of each tree, pick only m of the p possible dimensions
         - when m=p, we are just doing bagging lowering m reduces correlations between the trees
         - reducing correlation of the trees reduces variance

-# Neural nets -- R&N 18.7

 # Clustering, k-means, mixture of Gaussians -- J. 10 (Mixtures and Conditional Mixtures)

 - *latent vars* - values not specified in the observed data

 ## unconditional mixture models - density estimation